eciuca/dynamodb-enhanced-native-image-substitutions/README.md

 ## Version Compatibility

 The version of this library matches the version of the AWS SDK DynamoDB Enhanced Client it's compatible with.
 For example, version `2.32.7` of this library is compatible with version `2.32.7` of the AWS SDK DynamoDB Enhanced Client.

+## Credits

+This library is based on the work from [quarkus-dynamodb-enhanced](https://github.com/Nithanim/quarkus-dynamodb-enhanced) by Nithanim.
+The original implementation was a crucial contribution to making AWS DynamoDB Enhanced Client work with GraalVM Native Image.